EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

     When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.

-### Open SSH session to back-end host
+### Open SSH session to back-end

-Click 'Open Terminal' (either button) to open an SSH session with the host on which the currently selected job will be run, is running or was run.
+Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
 Your SSH session change your current directory to match the job context directory.

 #### Troubleshooting: 'Open in Terminal' 'cd ...
 No such file or directory'